 Learn about adaptations needed for different physical and mental disabilities and plan a sports event that raises awareness about needs and includes youth with disabilities.
 The event may be extended into a fundraiser for adaptive equipment for the school or for a nonprofit that supports people with disabilities

 We interact with people of all backgrounds and abilities in our lives.
 Sometimes at school, kids with disabilities are left out or bullied because we don't understand them or know how to act.
 Discuss differences, empathy, social skills, and advocacy for including all kids, especially ones who might seem left out or have needs we don't understand.
 Kids can make a pledge to reach out to others and include them or join them in different ways.
 Not as a "sad story," but as an opportunity to meet someone new.

-Students can research best practics for combating bullying of people with disabilities and create a campaign designed to impact students and community members.
+Participants can research best practics for combating bullying of people with disabilities and create a campaign designed to impact youth and community members.
 They could do programs for other classes, create anti-bullying materials, design PSA videos or brochures, and even write to local and state legislators to try and get them to strengthen laws against cyber-bullying and bullying in general.

 - Create posters with slogans that communicate postive messages about people with disabilities.